muralibr8055/automation/README.md

 - $npm install

-## How to run test
+## How to run tests
 1. Clone this repository
 2. Install all the dependencies
 3. Run the below command to execute the test cases
 - $npm test

-To run the test without report
+To run the tests without report

 - cucumber-js features/ -r steps/

 ## reporter
-To run the with report
+To run the tests with report

 - cucumber-js features/ -r steps/ --format json:report/cucumber_report.json